-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 22, 2023
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 25, 2024

-NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of holders (the "Shareholders") of common shares (the "Common Shares") of Titan Mining Corporation (the "Company") will be held at Suite 555, 999 Canada Place, Vancouver, BC, on Thursday, June 22, 2023, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of holders (the "Shareholders") of common shares (the "Common Shares") of Titan Mining Corporation (the "Company") will be held at Suite 555, 999 Canada Place, Vancouver, BC, on June 25, 2024, at 10:00 a.m.
 (Vancouver time), for the following purposes:

-- 1. To receive the consolidated audited financial statements of the Company for the year ended December 31, 2022, together with the auditors' report thereon; - 2.
-To appoint Ernst and Young, LLP, Chartered Accountants as auditors of the Company until the Company's next annual meeting, and to authorize the directors to fix their remuneration; - 3.
-To elect directors of the Company for the ensuing year; and - 4.
+- 1. To receive the consolidated audited financial statements of the Company for the year ended December 31, 2023, together with the auditors' report thereon; - 2.
+To elect directors of the Company for the ensuing year; - 3.
+To appoint Ernst and Young, LLP, Chartered Accountants as auditors of the Company until the Company's next annual meeting, and to authorize the directors to fix their remuneration; - 4.
+To approve all unallocated options under the Company's current stock option plan, as more particularly set out in the accompanying management information circular for the Meeting; - 5.
+To approve all unallocated rights and other entitlements under the Company's current restricted share unit plan, as more particularly set out in the accompanying management information circular for the Meeting; and - 6.
 To transact such other business as many properly come before the Meeting or any adjournment thereof.